2Printer Settings

 Post processing

-Controls with parameters related to post-processing actions to be performed automatically after printing.
+Settings and options related to post-processing actions to be performed automatically after printing.

 Successfully printed files